NBISweden/workshop-reproducible-research/docs/docker.md

 # Set workdir
 WORKDIR /home

+# Open port for running Jupyter Notebook
+EXPOSE 8888

 # Start Bash shell by default
 CMD /bin/bash
 ```

-`SHELL` simply sets which shell to use and `WORKDIR` which directory the container should start in. `CMD` is an interesting instruction.
+`SHELL` simply sets which shell to use. `EXPOSE` opens up the port 8888, so that we can later run a Jupyter Notebook server on that port. `WORKDIR` determines the directory the container should start in. `CMD` is an interesting instruction.
 It sets what a container should run when nothing else is specified.
 It can be used for example for printing some information on how to use the image or, as here, start a shell for the user.
 If the purpose of your image is to accompany a publication then `CMD` could be to run the workflow that generates the paper figures from raw data.

 Ok, so now we understand how a Dockerfile works.
 Constructing the image from the Dockerfile is really simple.
 Try it out now.